tobiboeer/Angewandtes_Programmieren_1/README.md

 On the right side you can see an user interface.
-On the top you can choose if you want to see local transport ("Nahverkehr"), long distance ("Fernverkehr") or regional distance ("Regional") trains by clicking the buttons.
+On the top you can choose if you want to see local transport ("Nahverkehr"), long distance ("Fernverkehr") or regional distance ("Regional") train stations by clicking the buttons.
 The map and the dropdown menu below will change and show the associated stations.

 *Important:* Keep in mind, it will take a long time to load the local